• Skip to primary navigation

 Prepare the sauce

 • To a large pan, add the oil.
-Add the mustard seeds, curry leaves.
+Add the mustard seeds, curry leaves, and green chili.
 Then add sliced onions, ginger, garlic and sauté for about 3 minutes until the onions are translucent.

 • Add tomato, spices and mix well.